theokont/Data-Visualization-App/README.md

 <**TIME**>

 The timestamp must be represented in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format.
-This is because datetime strings must be converted to datetime objects.
+This is essential in order to convert datetime strings to datetime objects.
 An example of ISO 8601 format:

 `YYYY-MM-DDTHH:MM:SS.ffffffZ`